uhi22/Ioniq28Investigations/CCM_ChargeControlModule_PLC_CCS/CCM_analysis.md

 while on the CP line there was the pyPLC (on Raspberry) connected as EVSE.
 The charging session runs until ContractAuthentication.
 Result here: [CCM_SPI_powerOn_and_SLAC_until_contractAuth.txt](CCM_SPI_powerOn_and_SLAC_until_contractAuth.txt)

+Pitfalls regarding the "Saleae" logic analyzers: The cheap clones (~15 Euros, 8 channel), with 24MHz sampling rate, do NOT work, because this sampling rate is too slow to catch the 13MHz SPI clock.
+The "medium expensive clones (~70 Euros)", 16 channels, sometimes labeled "Logic 16", are working ok with the setting 32MS/s, but the clock signal is not as accurate as seen on an oscilloscope (should be 16 clock pulses per transaction, equally distributed).

 The protocol is explained in the AN4 application note from InTech / I2SE, see an4_rev5_QCA7000_application_note_with_protocol.pdf.
 The ethernet frames are visible in the above SPI trace after the 0xAAAAAAAA start-of-frame-markers, 2 bytes length information, 2 fill bytes.